What’s the difference between a University PGDipEd/PGCE and School Direct?

 Both the PGCE and the PGDipEd lead to Qualified Teacher Status (QTS).

-The PGCE is a Postgraduate Certificate which offers 60 credits.
+The PGCE is a Post-graduate Certificate which offers 60 credits.
 We offer this route as a School Direct option.
-PGCE students have the opportunity to complete an additional Masters study following qualification that can lead to a full Masters in Teaching Studies.
-With a PGCE, either from our School Direct Route, or from another provider, you can enrol for a Postgraduate Diploma in Teaching Studies during your first year or two of teaching.
+PGCE students have the opportunity to complete a PGDip in Teaching Studies following qualification that can lead to a full Masters in Teaching Studies.

 The PGDipEd is a Postgraduate Diploma, and so offers more master’s level credits than a PGCE, with 120 credits.
 You may complete the Masters in Teaching Studies with us once you have completed your induction year through carrying out your own educational research project (60-credit dissertation).

 Is a PGDipEd more work than a PGCE?